 The Administrative Procedure Act ("APA") exists precisely to check such arbitrary and capricious governmental conduct.
 An agency cannot reverse course by simply disregarding earlier factual findings that contradict its new intended action-but that is just what the SEC has done here.
 Nor can it rely on reasoning that is irrational or disregard significant comments received during the notice-and-comment process or the views of dissenting Commissioners-but the SEC did not even attempt to respond to valid criticisms that undermined the fundamental premises on which the Commission purported to act.
-Finally, an agency cannot adopt or rescind a legislative rule without providing the public a meaningful opportunity for comment, and courts thus routinely vacate agency actions taken through truncated and predetermined comment processes like the one the SEC employed here.
-For all of these reasons, therefore, the 2022 Rescission must be set aside.
+Finally, an agency cannot adopt or rescind a legislative rule without providing the public a meaningful opportunity for comment, and courts routinely vacate agency actions taken through truncated and predetermined comment processes like the one the SEC employed here.